N0tYourK1nd/Public/README.md

 # Public
-Misc stuff like setups, bin/exes
+Misc stuff: Setups, Scripts and other stuff